bc-anaisabel/meta_analysis_climate_restor/README.md

 # Does climate deviation can predict if restoration of terrestrial ecosystems will be successful?

 In this study I want to analyze if there is a relationship between **climate deviation** and the success of **restoration** in terrestrial ecosystems.
 If climatic conditions have deviated from the climate normal values during which the restoration goals were established, the conditions for successful restoration might not exist in the same way as before.
 To do so I will do a meta-analysis looking at terrestrial restoration studies in North America initially and then globally.
 I will first estimate climate deviation and important climatic variables to consider.
 Then I will analyze the relationship between climate deviation and restoration success and the possible effects of variables like latitude, ecosystem type and restoration metric.
-Consideration of recent changes in climatic conditions when developing management plans and establishing restoration targets could help identify restoration priorities.
+Consideration of recent changes in climatic conditions when developing management plans and establishing restoration targets could help identify restoration priorities (Figure1).
 Sites where the climatic conditions have deviated from normal values could either adjust their targets or active restoration efforts could be better directed to less altered ecosystems.

 <p align="center">
   <img src="output/Standards_Restorative_Contin.png" width="600">
 </p>
+ Figure 1.
+Restorative continuum.
+"Activities undertaken by society to repair damage to the broader environment, complement ecological restoration and provide improved conditions for broad scale recovery".
+From the [Society for Ecological Restoration](https://www.ser.org/general/custom.asp?page=SERNews3112)

 ## 1. Intro